gdg-x/hoverboard/README.md

 ## Contributing

 Awesome!
 Contributions of all kinds are greatly appreciated.
 To help smoothen the process we have a few non-exhaustive guidelines to follow which should get you going in no time.
+Checkout our [roadmap](https://github.com/gdg-x/hoverboard/blob/main/ROADMAP.md) and [open issues](https://github.com/gdg-x/hoverboard/issues).

 ### Good First Issue